rederoth/ScanDy/README.md

 * [TASED-Net](https://github.com/MichiganCOG/TASED-Net/) - High-level saliency maps
 * [PWC-Net](https://github.com/NVlabs/PWC-Net/) - Optical flow calculation

-## Example usecases
+## Examples

+We prepared a number of [IPython Notebooks](examples/) for you to explore the framework.

-To get started with `ScanDy`, have a look at the example [IPython Notebooks](examples/).
-There we show instructive usecases, including:
+To get started with `ScanDy`, have a look at our [interactive guide](examples/interactive_guide.ipynb), where you can explore the effect of individual model parameters.

+Additionally, we show instructive usecases, including:

 * [Example 1](examples/ex1_scanpath_sgl_video.ipynb): Scanpath simulation and visualization for a single video
 * [Example 2](examples/ex2_model_comparison.ipynb): Evolutionary optimization of model parameters